dayflowerio/www.cmlaus.org/content/docs/what-is-cmlaus.md

 ## Goals of CML:AUS

-### CML:AUS maps to nearest neighbor using vectorized clustering for resource-optimized refactoring of data ecosystems.
+### CML:AUS enables resource-optimized refactoring of data ecosystems by mapping to nearest neighbor using cluster analysis of vector clouds.

+### CML:AUS is human-readable.

+### CML:AUS is machine-readable.

+### CML:AUS or descendent meta-languages will be a data ecosystem standard.
+- like voltage and outlet/plug design re: electricity

 ## CML:AUS Definitions